 12. Nowhere else in this world is there a Tony the Mango Man.
 And nowhere else on Earth do the mangos taste quite as good!

-13. At first I thought it was a myth but apparently people actually cook turtle meat and put it in a soup called Turtle Stew.
-(Which is a bit appalling to me but we won’t get into that here).
+13. At first I thought it was a tall tale but apparently people actually cook turtle meat and put it in a soup called Turtle Stew.

-14. Gaelic football, despite its inane rules, is somehow the most popular sport for both men and women on the island.
+14. Gaelic football, despite its inane rules, is the most popular sport for expats on Island.